stereophonek-s/photo_sorter/README.md

 ## License
 This program is open-source and provided under the MIT License.

+---

+**THIS SCRIPT IS TESTED ONLY ON WINDOWS 10 for now but should work on LINUX, TEST WITH SMALL BATCHES FIRST.
+I SUGGEST TO COPY THE FILES FROM THE ORIGINAL SOURCE(PHONE, CAMERA, FLASH DRIVE, EXTERNAL DRIVE) SORT THEM, CHECK THE FILES AND THEN DELETE THE ORIGINAL FILES**

+**You can use this software at your own risk.
+I am not responsible for any data loss, file corruption, or other issues that may occur while using this program.
+Please make sure to back up your files before running the application.**

+I'll add the .exe file for the lazy ones.

 Enjoy organizing your files efficiently with Photos and Clips Organizer! 😊